 POA joins or propagates the client-initiated global transaction (T1), if the request from client carries a global transaction context.
 Otherwise, if the request is not within a CIT, the POA does not start a transaction.
-When combined with a null XA resource (described in "XA resources configuration" on page 160), this PMT setting is typically used for transaction propagation.
+When combined with a null XA resource (described in "XA resources configuration"), this PMT setting is typically used for transaction propagation.